joshlong-attic/2025-devnexus-bootiful-apps/README.md

-# 2025-devnexus-bootiful-apps
+# Devnexus 2025 Bootiful Apps

-hi, spring fans! in this installment we look at how to build production worthy Spring Boot apps in 2025!
+Hi, spring fans! in this installment we look at how to build production worthy Spring Boot apps in 2025!

+I want to show:

+* modulith
+* gRPC
+* GraphQL
+* security
+* HTMX
+* production worthiness